 How to write effective sales copy

-You can think of writing sales copy as a step-by-step process which, when executed correctly, can result in increased sales and more income for you.
+You can think of writing sales copy as a step-by-step process.
+When executed correctly, sales copy can result in increased sales and more income for you.
 Here’s how to get started:

 1. Define your audience

-Your course isn’t a perfect one-fit-solution for anyone and everyone, and you shouldn’t advertise it as such.
+Your course isn’t a perfect one-size-fits-all solution for everyone.
+You shouldn’t advertise it as such.
 Before you write a line of copy, figure out exactly who your target audience is.
 Consider these factors:

-- What is the end goal of taking your online course?
+What is the end goal of taking your online course?
 What transformation are you providing?

-As you answer these questions, a persona will start to emerge, and the more specific you can get, the better (Imagine one person, maybe someone you know).
+As you answer these questions, a persona will start to emerge.
+The more specific you can get, the better (imagine one person, maybe someone you know).

-If you know that your target persona is a 55-year-old male who is a first-time entrepreneur honing his business idea., it’s much easier to develop a voice that’s persuasive.
-You’ll be able to talk about technology and business in a way that makes most sense to him, which will make it a no-brainer for him to take your course.
-After all, you get him, and he can trust you.
+If you know that your target persona is a 55-year-old male who is a first-time entrepreneur honing his business idea, it’s much easier to develop copy that’s persuasive.
+You’ll be able to talk about technology and business in a way that makes the most sense to him, which will make it a no-brainer for him to take your course.
+After all, you understand him, and he can trust you.

 Take a look at how Melyssa Griffin clearly describes who her online course is best fit for and who isn’t right for taking Pinfinite Growth.

-Off the bat she says that this course is perfect for bloggers new and old—the strategies in the online course will help anyone looking to grow their traffic and email list.
+Off the bat she says that this course is perfect for bloggers new and old.
+She states strategies in her online course will help anyone looking to grow their traffic and email list.
 Furthermore, the course is perfect for busy folk who are looking to run their Pinterest on autopilot without having to devote a ton of time or energy to the program.

 By making it clear who you’re targeting with your course you accomplish two things:

-- You will have less people asking for refunds, because if a potential customer doesn’t fit into your “who this course is for” section they’ll be less likely to buy your course in the first place
+You will have fewer people asking for refunds, because if a potential customer doesn’t fit into your “who this course is for” section they’ll be less likely to buy your course in the first place

-- Vary text size and color – A huge wall of text is going to overwhelm your audience and encourage them to click away from your sales page - and fast.
-Breaking up that wall of text with a variety of text types will make your page easier to read and encourage your audience to stick around and read more.
+Vary text size and color – A huge wall of text is going to overwhelm your audience and encourage them to click away from your sales page.
+Using a variety of text types will make your page easier to read and encourage your audience to stick around and read more.

-- Include negative space to make your page easy to read - negative space is simply the area on your sales page that has no text or images.
+Include negative space to make your page easy to read – Negative space is simply the area on your sales page that has no text or images aka white space.
 Adequate negative space keeps your page from looking too busy or overwhelming, and invites your audience to stick around a bit longer.

 This one step will encourage significantly more people to stick around and take the time to read your page, giving you more opportunity to win your audience over via your superior sales copy.